Creacility/mapoid/README.md

 # mapoid
-A project zomboid mod for sharing maps and map markers
+A mod for sharing maps and map markers in Project Zomboid